 a mighty hunter before the Lord (or the Devil) and usually in pursuit of prey, biped or quadruped, in distant places.
 It is a good thing to have a fixed purpose, an aim, and an ambition in life, and Sir Hector boasted one.
 It was to be able to say that he had killed one of every species of beast and bird and fish in the world, and had courted a woman of every nationality in the world!
 A great soul fired with a noble ambition.

-He’s also the complete opposite of Lord Ringwood in Lower than Vermin: a disgraceful landlord, neglecting his estates and tenants:
+He’s also the complete opposite of Lord Ringwood in Lower than Vermin, a disgraceful landlord who neglects his estates and tenants:

 Children might die of diphtheria through faulty drains or lack of drains; old people might die of chills and rheumatism through leaking roofs and damply rotting cottages; every farmer might have a cankering grievance; the estate-agent might have the position and task of a flint-skinning slave-owner; but Sir Hector’s yacht and Sir Hector’s lady-friends would lack for nothing, nor his path through life be paved with anything less than gold.